 Unlocks every table on this page.
 Free weekly digest included.
 By subscribing you agree to our Terms and Privacy Policy.

-By the end of the initial six-month period, the RAD with backup rate feature must be used as high-intensity therapy, defined as a minimum IPAP of ≥ 15 cm H2O and a backup respiratory rate of at least 14 breaths per minute.
-This is a hard threshold—document device settings in the patient record before the six-month mark.
+By the end of the initial six-month period, the device must be used as high intensity therapy.
+That means a minimum IPAP of 15 cm H2O and a backup respiratory rate of at least 14 breaths per minute.
+This is a hard threshold — document it.

 #Covered Indication